NREL/dao-tk/libcycle/README.md

 ### Power Cycle Composition Parameters

-The plant component information stores how many of each component type are in the CSP power cycle.
+The component information stores how many of each component type are in the CSP power cycle.
 Each component type described here has a collection of failure modes and distributional information on the frequency of failure; we assume that these modes and distributions are fixed, with IEEE and NUREG guidelines as the sources for distributions that govern failure and repair events.
 All component parameters are scalars, so no sets are included in the table that follows.

 The power cycle composition should be defined by the user, but defaults are included as a guide.